About us Mō mātou

 Dr Joe Bourne

-Joe has worked in Te Puke since 2003 and is a practising GP, working in an inter-disciplinary team at Poutiri Wellness Centre, a kaupapa Māori practice.
+Joe has worked in Te Puke since 2003 and he is a practising GP, working in an inter-disciplinary team at Poutiri Wellness Centre, a hauora Māori practice.
 He also has extensive experience working for Bay of Plenty DHB including time as the Clinical Director of Innovation and Improvement and as Acting Chief Medical Officer.

 Chief Nursing Officer